Please follow steps to install Java, Jenkins on Ubuntu EC2. Jenkins is a java-based application, so you need to install Java first.

 ==========================================================================

-In the terminal window, use the cat command to display the password:
+In the terminal window, use the

 $ sudo cat /var/lib/jenkins/secrets/initialAdminPassword